oathanrex/OCR-Image-to-Text/README.md

 - **File Output**: The extracted text is saved to `output.txt` in the directory where the script is run.
 - **Termux Filesystem**: Ensure you upload the image files to the correct directory or provide their absolute path.

+### Key Adjustments:
+1. **Termux Compatibility**: I’ve emphasized how to modify the script for Termux, replacing Tkinter’s GUI-based file selection with command-line argument input.
+2. **Installation Instructions**: Clearly outlined the steps for installing dependencies on Termux, Windows, and Linux.
+3. **Script Path Fix**: Highlighted the need to modify the `tesseract_cmd` to ensure it works in Termux.

 ## Conclusion

-This script allows you to extract text from images using Tesseract OCR on Termux.
+This script allows you to extract text from images using OCR .
 The script saves the extracted text in a `.txt` file, making it easy to process or store the information.

 Feel free to modify the script to suit your needs, and contribute to the project if you'd like to add more features!

+Let me know if you need more changes or further details!

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-### Key Adjustments:
-1. **Termux Compatibility**: I’ve emphasized how to modify the script for Termux, replacing Tkinter’s GUI-based file selection with command-line argument input.
-2. **Installation Instructions**: Clearly outlined the steps for installing dependencies on Termux, Windows, and Linux.
-3. **Script Path Fix**: Highlighted the need to modify the `tesseract_cmd` to ensure it works in Termux.

-Let me know if you need more changes or further details!